 by Kelley Jilek

 Literacy development for preschool children is an important part of providing appropriate early learning experiences.
 Research has shown repeatedly that literacy is a foundation for all learning and that careful consideration must be given to the types of activities and experiences offered to children in support of this.
 There are numerous ways to encourage and enhance literacy, particularly through language development, reading, and writing.
-Over the next week, we will explore these areas and give you ideas on how to implement some strategies within your space and time limits.

 Oral language is the basis for successful reading and writing.
 The more language exposure a child has, the better a child’s chances for having positive experiences down the road.